rgb-protocol/RGB-Documentation/annexes/commitments.md

 producing the commitment, and `<date>` is a `YYYY-MM-DD` string for the latest revision of the commitment layout.

+Any type implementing `CommitmentId` must also implement `From<Sha256>`, which allows for automated construction of commitments from the hasher.

 ### `CommitId` trait

-This trait is automatically implemented for all types which have `CommitEncode` implementation.
-It can't be implemented manually and it exposes a `CommitId::commit_id()` method to produce the final commitment (i.e. bytes of the tagged hash in form of the corresponding type implementing `CommitmentId`).
+This trait is automatically implemented for all types thjat implement `CommitEncode` and it can't be implemented manually.
+It exposes a `CommitId::commit_id()` method to produce the final commitment (i.e. the result of the hashing procedure, wrapped in the the corresponding type implementing `CommitmentId`).

 The trait also provides `CommitId::commitment_layout()` method, which can be used for automatically generating the documentation on the commitment workflow.